EHowardHill/Chrysalism/README.md

 *n. the amniotic tranquility of being indoors during a thunderstorm* — [The Dictionary of Obscure Sorrows](https://www.dictionaryofobscuresorrows.com)

-Chrysalism is a lightweight menu bar utility that simulates rain behind your icons and windows.
+Chrysalism is a lightweight menubar utility that simulates rain on your desktop.

 Created because of the unstable leadership situation surrounding [lo-rain](https://lo-rain.com).